mossgreen/mossgreen.github.io/_posts/2020-06-06-Validations-in-Spring.md

 ## 05. @Valid vs @Validated, validation groups using @Validated

 Oftentimes, you need to validate a filed differently based on the scenario.
 A common case, we don't have an Id for an object on creating, however, we do need a valid id while updating.
-The javax.validation @Valid doens't support Groups.
-Spring @Validated does.
+The `javax.validation` `@Valid` doesn't support Groups.
+The Spring `@Validated` does.

 Steps: